 Type of paint

-The grade and brand of the paint you choose will affect the overall cost of an interior paint job.
+The grade and brand of the paint you choose will affect the overall cost of your interior painting project.
 Celso Silva of CS Painting and Wallpaper in New York City explains that a gallon of interior paint can range from $30 for simple latex flat finish to $100 or more for name brands such as Farrow & Ball.
 Some paint brands cost as little as $20 or less per gallon, but pros say these paints usually are not as good and that choosing paint based on price alone can leave you with lackluster walls.
 Typically, a single gallon of paint can cover 250 to 400 square feet, depending on the texture of the wall (smooth walls need less paint) and the brand of paint.
 If you're renting a house or apartment and have to repaint rooms when you move out, you may not want to splurge on high-end paint when a $30-per-gallon commercial paint will perform just as well, says Silva of CS Painting and Wallpaper.

-- The cost to paint two walls in an 8x12 room (with 8-foot ceilings) using entry-level paint costs approximately $200, which does not include painting the trim, doors or ceiling.
+- The cost to paint two walls in an 8-foot by 12-foot room (with 8-foot ceilings) using entry-level paint is approximately $200, which does not include painting the trim, doors or ceiling.

 Doors and trim

 The cost to paint doors and trim varies greatly and is usually based on paint quality and cost as well as on the level of detail in the work.
 Silva of CS Painting and Wallpaper says that in New York City an antique or specialty door requiring intricate detail and high-end paint can cost as much as $300 to paint.
 In general, if you are going to paint your room you should also paint the trim.
 Even if your trim seems like it's in relatively good shape, once a new coat of paint is on the wall, dingy door trim will really stick out.
 Plus, fresh paint on your trim makes your new paint pop.
 Here are more examples of costs from CS Painting and Wallpaper:

 - Doors and window frames: $60 each to start; prices go up depending on the design and the paint